-The kids always ask for a refill right away after finishing the first cup!
-And this is pretty much what happened this afternoon, we had warm “Sahlab” with yummy Aniseed Biscuits, and the Sahlab was gone as well as the biscuits!
+The kids in our house always ask for a refill right away after finishing the first cup!
+And we usually serve warm sahlab drink with these yummy Aniseed Biscuits.
+Trust me, it’s a match made in heaven!

 What is your favourite winter drink?

 Middle Eastern sweet milk pudding that can be topped with crushed nuts and desiccated coconut.

 - 1 tsp vanilla extract